OpenSimulationInterface/osi-sensor-model-packaging/README.md

 # OSI Sensor Model Packaging

+The OSI Sensor Model Packaging specification documents the way in which sensor models using the Open Simulation Interface are to be packaged for use in simulation environments using FMI 2.0.

+This repository includes the specification document as well as example FMUs that demonstrate the proper packaging.

+See http://fmi-standard.org/ for more information about FMI itself.
+There's also a small introductory movie that gives an overview of the role of FMI in cooperate simulation projects:

+TODO: Add link to video

 [![Build Status](https://travis-ci.com/OpenSimulationInterface/osi-sensor-model-packaging.svg?branch=master)](https://travis-ci.com/OpenSimulationInterface/osi-sensor-model-packaging)

 OSI Sensor Model Packaging specifies ways in which models (like e.g. environmental effect models, sensor models and logical models) using the [Open Simulation Interface (OSI)][] are to be packaged for their use in simulation environments using FMI 2.0.